 Hub and spoke considerations

 When you implement Hub and spoke topology you need to carefully design the UDR to avoid asymmetric routing

-Asymetric Routing: In the below routing diagram traffic coming from instance 1 of the firewall goes back to Instance 0 of the firewall causing Asymetric routing.
-To avoid it in the routing table dnext hop should not contain the whole Vnet address space where Azure Firewall is kept instead it should contain the specific subnet like common services subnet.
-That is why in the routing table it is depicted in red.
+Asymmetric Routing: In the routing diagram depicted below, the traffic from instance 1 of the firewall goes back to Instance 0 of the firewall causing Asymmetric routing.
+To avoid it in the routing table next hop should not contain the whole Vnet address space where Azure Firewall is kept instead it should contain the specific subnet like the common services subnet.
+That is why the routing table is depicted in red.

-I hope this post heps to understand the Architecture best practices.
+I hope this post helps to understand the Architecture best practices.